sammi-turner/Blog/setting-forth-in-c.md

 Yeah, C doesn't do that.

-Those languages also have features like "string" or "vector" data types, which C does not possess "out of the box".
+Those languages also have features like "string" or "vector" data types, which C does not possess out-of-the-box.

 The standard library of C is also rather sparse, and the APIs provided are platform-specific to Windows, MacOS, GNU/Linux, etc.